 Azure, in chief a moon with human face Argent, in base a crescent chequey Sable and Argent; overall a she-wolf ululant, sejant on the crescent proper, armed and the udders Gules.

-It has been emblazoned by me, highlighted with lights and shadows, outlined in Sable, with an oval external shape and with a texturized finish.
+Coat of arms painted by me, in plain tinctures, contoured in Sable, with an oval external shape and with a texturized finish.

 Blazon keywords: Azure, Argent, Sable, Gules, One, Chief, Moon, With human face, Base, Crescent, Chequey, Overall, She-wolf, Ululant, Sejant, Proper, Armed and Udder.